-In March, when the rest of the group attached to SEAL Team ONE headed back to California by way of a “decompression” stop in Stuttgart, I got permission to head straight home.
+In March, when the rest of the group attached to the Team headed back to California by way of a “decompression” stop in Stuttgart, I got permission to head straight home.

 I’ve heard that those decompression stops were helpful.
-A few years into the war we started giving the troops a breather before they came back.
 It was a chance to let the war out a bit before it was time to assimilate back into “normal” western culture.
 There were counseling sessions and cognitive tests and some time to let the desert sand wash out of your hair.

 When I touched down in San Diego there was no welcome.
 No one had any idea where I’d just come from.
-I wandered out of the war for the last time and into the night air in San Diego in the unofficial SOF travel uniform of REI civilian clothes.
+I wandered out of the war for the last time and into the night air in San Diego dressed like a SOF guy trying not to look like a SOF guy.
 I tried to jump into a cab.
-A woman snapped at me and pointed at the long waiting line.
+A woman on the curb snapped at me and pointed at the long waiting line behind her.

 “Um, there’s a line.”
 Sigh.
 Head shake.

-I hadn’t noticed.
-While I waited, I took a knee on the pavement and consolidated my gear.
+While I waited, I took a knee on the pavement and got to work on the task of consolidating my gear.
 Before I left Iraq, I’d stuffed everything I could into my DHB and hopped on a convoy to the next airfield.
 DHB was short for “Dead Hooker Bag”.
 They were large black equipment bags that were so big one could fit a dead hooker in it—in theory.

 Those weren’t my words.
 That’s just what we called them.
-And the fact that we threw them around so lightly tells a little about the distance I’d just traveled.
+And the fact that we threw those words around so plainly tells a tale of the distance I’d just traveled.

 In Kuwait, the bag was too heavy to go on the plane.
-So I had to buy a box and put some things in that box, tape it up and check it.
+So I had to buy a box from the attendant at the check in counter and put some things in that box, tape it up and check it.
 Those things that I had to put in that box were my body armor, my ballistic helmet and a pile of other tactical gear I had to wear out of the war zone.

-Kneeling on the floor, in the Kuwaiti Airport, alone, piling body armor, a ballistic helmet and tactical gear into a box, taping it up and handing it to a nice Kuwaiti gentleman behind the counter for him to check was an uncomfortable feeling.
+Kneeling on the smooth polished floor, in the Kuwaiti Airport, alone, piling body armor, a ballistic helmet and tactical gear into a box as the fine Jazira desert dust spilled out of it, taping it up and handing it to a smiling Kuwaiti gentleman behind the counter for him to check was an uncomfortable feeling.

 He was the last person I talked to “in theater”.

 Later, curbside in San Diego, tired of lugging the cardboard box around, I did it in reverse.
+I broke down the box.
+I stuffed my gear back in my bag.
 A hand on my shoulder snapped my head up.
 A man pointed to a cab waiting at the front of the line.

 I jumped in.
 I don’t remember thanking him.
-I just wanted to get rid of that Goddamned box.
+All i could think of was getting rid of that Goddamned box.